Olwar/sales-prediction-ex/Readme.md

     No pre-processing steps were needed for the data, it didn't include any missing or outlier values.

     Feature Engineering: Describe any feature engineering that was done, including the features that were created and the reasoning behind their creation.
+    Feature Engineering was done for the LSTM and Prophet.
+Lagged sales from 1 to 5 days were added and rolling mean of 5, 10, 15 and 20 days' sales were added.
+I did not improve performance.

     Model Selection: Record the models that were tried and their performance, including the model's architecture, hyperparameters and any other relevant details.
     There are many models that can be used for Time-Series forecasting.
 These include Linear Regression, ARIMA, Random Forest, XGBoost, LSTM, DeepAR and Prophet.
 In this project all of these were tried except DeepAR.
-After initial testing without fine-tuning, ARIMA turned out to be the most accurate of these.
+After fine-tuning and feature engineering ARIMA turned out to be the most accurate of these.
     Prophet: 55.80 MAE (and weird prediction)
-    ARIMA: 23.557 MAE
+    ARIMA: 23.56 MAE
+    LSTM: 39.28 MAE

     Evaluation: Document the evaluation metrics that were used to evaluate the model's performance.
 This could include metrics such as accuracy, precision, recall, F1-score and MAE among others.
     For evaluation Mean Absolute Error (MAE) was used.